Coronavirus spike protein: S1

 The S1 region of the spike glycoprotein is responsible for interacting with receptor molecules on the surface of the host cell in the first step of viral entry.
 S1 contains two domains, called the N-terminal domain (NTD) and C-terminal domain (CTD), sometimes also known as the A and B domains.
 Depending on the coronavirus, either or both domains may be used as receptor-binding domains (RBD).
 Target receptors can be very diverse, including cell surface receptor proteins and sugars such as sialic acids as receptors or coreceptors.
 In general, the NTD binds sugar molecules while the CTD binds proteins, with the exception of mouse hepatitis virus which uses its NTD to interact with a protein receptor called CEACAM1.
 The NTD has a galectin-like protein fold, but binds sugar molecules somewhat differently than galectins.
+The observed binding of N-acetylneuraminic acid by the NTD and loss of that binding through mutation of the corresponding sugar binding pocket in emergent variants of concern has suggested a potential role for tranisent sugar-binding in the zoonosis of SARS-CoV-2, consistent with prior evolutionary proposals.

 The CTD is responsible for the interactions of MERS-CoV with its receptor dipeptidyl peptidase-4, and those of SARS-CoV and SARS-CoV-2 with their receptor angiotensin-converting enzyme 2 (ACE2).
 The CTD of these viruses can be further divided into two subdomains, known as the core and the extended loop or receptor-binding motif (RBM), where most of the residues that directly contact the target receptor are located.
 There are subtle differences, mainly in the RBM, between the SARS-CoV and SARS-CoV-2 spike proteins' interactions with ACE2.
 Comparisons of spike proteins from multiple coronaviruses suggest that divergence in the RBM region can account for differences in target receptors, even when the core of the S1 CTD is structurally very similar.

 Within coronavirus lineages, as well as across the four major coronavirus subgroups, the S1 region is less well conserved than S2, as befits its role in interacting with virus-specific host cell receptors.
 Within the S1 region, the NTD is more highly conserved than the CTD.